oliver-butterley/ma2-2024/pages/part1.md

 - Understand and form chains of logical manipulations while identifying and fixing mistakes.
 - Justify or find counterexamples to our own guesses.

-## Models, definitions, logical consequences?!
+## Models, definitions, logical consequences

 We take the point of view that "doing science" involves developing well-defined models which describe physical phenomena (anything like the trajectory of a projectile, fluid mechanics, economics, etc.) whilst "doing mathematics" involves analysing the logic consequences of these models.
 The consequences understood by studying the model can then be used to further test the model or design applications which use these physical phenomena.